SOliv1/ms-4-kuk-marketing/README.md

 $ heroku git:clone
 Deploy changes
-Make some changes to the code you just cloned and deploy them to Heroku using Git.
+Make some changes to the code I just cloned and deploy them to Heroku using Git.

 #### Deploy changes
-Make some changes to the code you just cloned and deploy them to Heroku using Git.
+Make some changes to the code I just cloned and deploy them to Heroku using Git.
 ```
 $ git add .
 $ git commit -m ""